LamichhaneAn/titanic_dataset_prediction/README.md

 I'll go over the complete process of handling the Titanic dataset using Python, including the following:

 1.Load the Data

 2.Explore the Data

 3.Clean the Data

 4.Feature Engineering

-Select and Train a Model
+5.Select and Train a Model

-5.Evaluate the Model
+6.Evaluate the Model

-6.Predict and Submit Results
+7.Predict and Submit Results